-A PER form was examined by Inspectors, and found to have been completed correctly and accurately, documenting the custodies classification, vulnerabilities, medical issues, dependencies and if an interpreter was required.
+PER forms were examined by Inspectors.
+All were found to have been completed correctly and accurately, documenting the custodies classification, vulnerabilities, medical issues, dependencies and if an interpreter was required.

-It was noted that all further information pertaining to the custody, generated whilst within the CCU, was recorded by staff on the GEOAmey IT system, unless the custody was on constant observation when the PER form was updated by the observing staff member.
+It was noted that all further information pertaining to the custody, generated whilst within the CCU, was recorded by staff on the GEOAmey IT system unless the custody was on constant observation when the form was updated by the observing staff member.